Equatorial Guinea: Early 20th century (1900–1945)

-Between 1926 and 1959 Bioko and Rio Muni were united as the colony of Spanish Guinea.
+Between 1926 and 1959, Bioko and Río Muni were united as the colony of Spanish Guinea.
 The economy was based on large cacao and coffee plantations and logging concessions and the workforce was mostly immigrant contract labour from Liberia, Nigeria, and Cameroun.
 Between 1914 and 1930, an estimated 10,000 Liberians went to Fernando Po under a labour treaty that was stopped altogether in 1930.

-With Liberian workers no longer available, planters of Fernando Po turned to Rio Muni.
+With Liberian workers no longer available, planters of Fernando Po turned to Río Muni.
 Campaigns were mounted to subdue the Fang people in the 1920s, at the time that Liberia was beginning to cut back on recruitment.
 There were garrisons of the colonial guard throughout the enclave by 1926, and the whole colony was considered 'pacified' by 1929.

 The Spanish Civil War had a major impact on the colony.
-150 Spanish whites, including the Governor-General and Vice-Governor-General of Río Muni created a socialist party called the Popular Front in the enclave which served to oppose the interests of the Fernando Pó plantation owners.
+A group of 150 Spanish whites, including the Governor-General and Vice-Governor-General of Río Muni, created a socialist party called the Popular Front in the enclave which served to oppose the interests of the Fernando Pó plantation owners.
 When the War broke out Francisco Franco ordered Nationalist forces based in the Canaries to ensure control over Equatorial Guinea.
-In September 1936 Nationalist forces backed by Falangists from Fernando Pó, similarly to what happened in Spain proper took control of Río Muni, which under Governor-General Luiz Sanchez Guerra Saez and his deputy Porcel had backed the Republican government.
-By November the Popular Front and its supporters had been defeated and Equatorial Guinea secured for Franco.
-The commander in charge of the occupation, Juan Fontán Lobé was appointed Governor-General by Franco and began to exert more effective Spanish control over the enclave interior.
+In September 1936, Nationalist forces backed by Falangists from Fernando Pó took control of Río Muni, which under Governor-General Luiz Sanchez Guerra Saez and his deputy Porcel had backed the Republican government.
+By November, the Popular Front and its supporters had been defeated and Equatorial Guinea secured for Franco.
+The commander in charge of the occupation, Juan Fontán Lobé, was appointed Governor-General by Franco and began to exert more Spanish control over the enclave interior.

-Rio Muni had a small population, officially a little over 100,000 in the 1930s, and escape across the frontiers into Cameroun or Gabon was very easy.
-Also, the timber companies needed increasing numbers of workers, and the spread of coffee cultivation offered an alternative means of paying taxes.
+Río Muni officially had a little over 100,000 people in the 1930s; escape into Cameroun or Gabon was easy.
 Fernando Pó thus continued to suffer from labour shortages.
 The French only briefly permitted recruitment in Cameroun, and the main source of labour came to be Igbo smuggled in canoes from Calabar in Nigeria.
-This resolution to the worker shortage allowed Fernando Pó to become one of Africa's most productive agricultural areas after the Second World War.
+This resolution led to Fernando Pó becoming one of Africa's most productive agricultural areas after the Second World War.